What is a dictionary attack?

-Vulnerability to password or decryption key assaults can be reduced to near-zero by limiting the number of attempts allowed within a given period and by wisely choosing passwords or keys.
+System administrators can limit vulnerability to brute-force attacks or decryption key assaults to near-zero by limiting the number of attempts allowed within a given period and by wisely choosing passwords or keys.
 An approach that will render a system immune to dictionary attacks and practically immune to brute-force attacks requires the following three conditions:

-- requires a period of 15 minutes to elapse before the next three attempts are allowed; and
+- Requires 15 minutes to elapse before the next three attempts are allowed.

 How effective is a dictionary attack?

 How successful a dictionary attack is depends on how strong the passwords are for the individuals a hacker is targeting.
-Because weak passwords are still common, attackers continue to have success with these attacks.
+Because weak passwords are still common and users will often reuse passwords, attackers continue to have success with these attacks.
 Individual users, however, aren't the only ones who are subject to weak password security.

 The massive SolarWinds data breach was executed using a dictionary attack.
 Russian-backed hackers were able to log in to SolarWinds' update server by correctly guessing the administrator password, "solarwinds123," and then planting a backdoor that was activated when SolarWinds customers updated their software.